spiwn/mc-chunker/README.md

 done - possible values: true or false
 - suppress-server-output - If set to true, console output from the server will not be shown.
 Log output will remain the same.
 Possible values: true or false
+- max-generation-rate - Maximum number of chunks generated per second.
+Positive number
+- save-generation-progress - If set to true, when the server is shutdown if there are more chunks to be generated, current progress will be saved in a file and next time you start Chunker it will resume from where it left

 ### Requirements
 - Java 8 or newer